Dogs Leashed

 Description

-Arrive at East Rosebud Lake and "car camp" the first night after having taken care of any car shuttling needs.
+Arrive at East Rosebud Lake and "car camp" the first night, after having taken care of any car shuttling needs (See 'Need to Know' section).
 Wake early and set off into the Absaroka-Beartooth Wilderness.
 Almost immediately, you'll find yourself swallowed up by absolutely massive vertical walls of rock with gashed couloirs that hold snow year round.
 Down on the ground it's sunny and perhaps there's a light breeze blowing down valley.
 Playful water flows downhill as you pick your way across boulders and through wildflowers.

-You'll gain elevation until the halfway point of the trip when you top out in alpine plateau country consisting of bare rock and shallow, gravelly lakes.
-If you've brought a rod, cast a fly into any of the water along this path for a chance at some beautiful rocky mountain trout.
+You'll gain elevation for most of the trip in this southbound direction.
+After about 16 miles, you top out in alpine plateau country consisting of bare rock and shallow, gravelly lakes.
+If you've brought a rod, cast a fly into any of the water along this path for a chance at some beautiful Rocky Mountain trout.

 The trail exits just East of Cooke City, MT where a burger, some pizza, or a cool (age appropriate) beverage awaits those exiting the Wilderness.

-Alternately start at the other end of the trail.
-This will be a much easier hike, causing you to lose more elevation than you gain.
-Starting at East Rosebud Lake will lead you on about a 20 mile uphill journey in which you'll only be going down for the last 6 miles.
-It is no where near half the trip like the above paragraph states.
-By starting at the Cooke city end, you go up about 6 miles, then down for about 20.
+Alternately, start at the other end of the trail.
+This will be a much easier hike, losing more elevation than you gain.
+By starting at the Cooke city end, you go uphill for about 10 miles, then mostly down for about 16.

 Contacts